Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 In addition to all of the above, I suggest doing the following:
 - Subscribe to these newsletters: [Andriy Burkov](https://www.linkedin.com/in/andriyburkov/detail/recent-activity/posts/), [Deeplearning.ai's The Batch](https://www.deeplearning.ai/thebatch/), [DataScienceWeekly](https://www.datascienceweekly.org/).
 - Regularly explore [Meetup.com](https://www.meetup.com) to see if there are meetups on topics you are interested in.
-Since more meetups are currently happening online, you have access to meetups accross the entire world.
+Since more meetups are currently happening online, you have access to meetups across the entire world.
 - Attend conferences.
-One I highly suggest going to is [Pycon](https://pycon.org/), even if that means spending a bit of money to attend and travel to a hosting city.
-The value you'll get from it is great.
+One I highly suggest going to is [Pycon](https://pycon.org/), even if that means spending a bit of money to attend and travelling to a host city.
+The value you'll get from it will be worth it.

 ## Final Notes

 While I do update resources found in this curriculum quite regularly, some will inevitably become outdated.
-As a rule of thumb, you can be sure to trust the quality of the following content if you come accross their material:
+As a rule of thumb, you can be sure to trust the quality of the following content if you come across their material:
 - All new and old courses from Deeplearning.ai
 - All computer science / machine learning courses at Standford Online
 - All courses from Fastai and Jeremy Howard specifically